-Flenniken is an editor and president of Floating Bridge Press, a nonprofit press dedicated to publishing Washington State poets, and president of Jack Straw, an audio arts studio and cultural center.
-She teaches poetry in the schools through arts agencies like Writers in the Schools and Jack Straw, and Seattle University.
+Kathleen teaches poetry in the schools through arts agencies like Writers in the Schools and Jack Straw, and Seattle University.
+For 13 years Flenniken was an editor at Floating Bridge Press, a nonprofit press dedicated to publishing Washington State poets.
+She is currently president of Jack Straw, an audio arts studio and cultural center.
 Flenniken holds a Master of Fine Arts degree in creative writing from Pacific Lutheran University, as well as bachelor’s and master’s degrees in civil engineering.

 Photography: Elisabeth Flenniken